 Please note the following restrictions and guidelines applicable to film/photo permit applications:

-- A complete, signed original application must be received a minimum of 10-business days prior to the start of filming/shooting (including set-up).
-Requests with less notification may not be honored.
+- A complete, signed application must be received a minimum of 20-business days prior to the start of filming/shooting (including set-up).

 - All UCSB parking fees are applicable and not included.